shinyay/kubernetes-introduction-from-docker/README.md

-# Kubernetes Introduction
+# Kubernetes Introduction: Build, Break, and Fix!

 ## Description

-A comprehensive, beginner-friendly introduction to Kubernetes and containerization.
-This course takes you from the basics of Docker containers to deploying and managing applications on Kubernetes clusters, with a focus on practical examples and real-world scenarios.
+Don't be afraid anymore, even if it doesn't work!
+This is a practical introduction to Kubernetes with hands-on troubleshooting.
+The unique feature of this guide is that by daring to break Kubernetes while learning, you can acquire knowledge and response skills for troubleshooting, which beginners often fail to do.
+Whether you are a beginner or an experienced user, you will truly understand Kubernetes this time!

+Rich in cartoons and illustrations, this guide is especially recommended for visual learners who want to understand Kubernetes concepts through clear visual representations.

 ## Features

+- Learn by building, breaking, and fixing!
-- 12 in-depth chapters covering Docker and Kubernetes fundamentals
+- Step-by-step instructions for creating Docker containers and Kubernetes resources
-- Practical examples with complete code samples
-- Hands-on exercises for learning by doing
+- Intentional breaking of applications to develop troubleshooting skills
+- Focus on practical kubectl debugging commands
-- Illustrated explanations with "Captain Kube" cartoon references
+- Illustrated explanations with "Captain Kube" cartoons for visual learning
 - Progressive learning path from containers to advanced Kubernetes concepts
 - Quiz sections in each chapter to reinforce learning

 ## Chapter Overview

+### Part 1: Let's Try Building Kubernetes
 1. **Creating Docker Containers** - Learn the basics of containerization with Docker
 2. **Creating a Kubernetes Cluster** - Set up your first Kubernetes environment
 3. **Overview of Kubernetes** - Understand core Kubernetes concepts and architecture
 4. **Creating an Application on a Kubernetes Cluster** - Deploy your first application

+### Part 2: Breaking down an application to learn Kubernetes
 5. **Troubleshooting Guide and Using kubectl Commands** - Master essential debugging skills
 6. **Creating and Breaking Kubernetes Resources** - Learn through controlled failure
 7. **Creating Secure Stateless Applications** - Build secure applications on Kubernetes
 8. **Review: Fixing Your Application** - Troubleshoot and fix common issues

+### Part 3: Kubernetes Works Even When It Breaks
 9. **Understanding the Kubernetes Architecture** - Deep dive into how Kubernetes works
 10. **Understanding the Kubernetes Development Workflow** - Integrate Kubernetes in development
 11. **Let's Touch on Observability and Monitoring** - Track and observe your applications